MicrosoftDocs/msteams-docs/msteams-platform/includes/get-started/prepare-teams-toolkit.md

 ### Install the Teams Toolkit

-The Microsoft Teams Toolkit helps simplify the development process with tools to provision and deploy cloud resources for your app, publish to the Teams store, and more.
+The Microsoft Teams Toolkit helps simplify the development process with tools to provision and deploy cloud resources for your app, publish to the Teams Store, and more.

 You can use the toolkit with Visual Studio Code, or CLI (command-line interface), called `TeamsFx`.